schulle4u/yellow-datetime/README.md

 `Format` = date and time format

+The following language-specific format presets are available:

+`timeshort` = Short time format, hours and minutes
+`timemedium` = Medium time format, hours, minutes and seconds
+`timelong` = Long time format, hours, minutes, seconds and timezone
+`dateshort` = Short date format, month and year
+`datemedium` = Medium date format, numerical day, month and year
+`datelong` = Long date format, date and time

 This inline shortcut can be used to display date and time information in your pages.
-You may use it to welcome your visitors in a different way, or just to automatically keep the year in your copyright notice updated.
-Use the presets short, medium and long, or one of the [date and time formats](https://www.php.net/manual/en/datetime.formats.php) supported by PHP to customize the output.
+You can use it to welcome your visitors in a different way, or just to automatically keep the year in your copyright notice updated.
+Use one of the format presets or the [date and time formats](https://www.php.net/manual/en/datetime.formats.php) supported by PHP to customize the output.

 ## Examples